Killer Sofa

-Killer Sofa is a 2019 low-budget direct-to-DVD New Zealand comedy horror film written, directed and produced by Bernie Rao.
-Starring Piimio Mei, Nathalie Morris, Harley Neville, Stacey King, Jed Brophy, Jim Baltaxe (who also served as production manager) and Grant Kereama, the plot concerns a living recliner that commits crimes in the name of passion for its new owner.
-The film was released on DVD on 1 October 2019 by the US-based distributor High Octane Pictures, and received mixed reviews from critics, but reception for its humour was overall positive.
+Killer Sofa is a 2019 New Zealand low-budget direct-to-DVD comedy horror film written and directed by Bernie Rao.
+Starring Piimio Mei, Nathalie Morris, Harley Neville, Stacey King, Jed Brophy, Jim Baltaxe, and Grant Kereama, the film follows a living recliner that commits crimes in the name of passion for its new owner.
+The film was released on DVD by American distributor High Octane Pictures on 1 October 2019 and received mixed reviews from critics, though its humour was generally positively received.

-Synopsis
+Plot

 Jack, a disgraced Rabbi, comes across a reclining chair containing a dybbuk inside.
 After the recliner is sold to Francesca, Jack, alongside his voodoo sorceress partner, must try to find out where it was delivered.
 Meanwhile, the recliner becomes obsessed with Francesca and starts murdering anyone who gets close to her out of jealousy due to a previous relationship.